briandef/bf16/README.md

 Other features of the cpu include a counter **#Instr** which counts how many cpu cycles have been processed and a pin to choose whether stdin comes from the keyboard component or the ROM component, as mentioned above.

+## The Compiler

+The bf16-compiler was written in python.
+It uses an (initally empty) dictionary to keep track the instruction object code and a stack to keep track of loops.
+A for loop steps over every character in the source code and records the object code for the current instruction in the dictionary.
+If the instruction is a simple one-cycle command, the compiler moves on to the next character.

+Loop instructions are followed by the IP to jump to if needed.
+When processing opening loop instructions  **[**, this location is not known until the matching end loop instruction **]** is found.
+Therefore, the compiler just pushes the current location onto the stack and moves on.
+When the match is found, the compiler pops the most recent IP location off the stack and uses that value to backfill the dictionary with the now known memory location.
+It also uses the popped value to calculate the correct memory value for the current loop, and puts that into the dictionary.

+If the compiler finds an end loop and the stack is empty, it errors with a message about unmatched loops.
+Likewise if the stack isn't empty after code processing is complete.